BlockDevsUnited/Whitepaper/README.md

 ### BDU Governance

-The purpose of BDU’s governance is to establish a convention over the structure of affairs within the organization.
 At the outset it is most practical that the decision making powers be managed by the core team.
 Over time however we intend to re-allocate this power to the community.
 We will select the first wave of new governance actors on the basis of their capability and commitment to helping us grow during the formative stages of the platform and its services.